Configuration — Signet Docs

 Controls the provider used by the summary-worker for session summaries.
 This is separate from fact extraction once explicitly configured.

 If the synthesis block is omitted entirely, Signet falls back to the resolved extraction provider, model, endpoint, and timeout.
-Exception: when extraction.provider: command, synthesis falls back to synthesis defaults (ollama + default synthesis model/timeout) instead.
+When an explicit top-level inference: block exists, workload bindings decide which target handles synthesis.

 FieldDefaultRangeDescription